As I work on events going on all summer, I thought I would quickly posts the events that I have found for this weekend:

 A Summer with Heart: An East Valley Water Guide

-This year we will be posting our updated “A Summer with Heart: A guide to loving and living in Mesa (and the East Valley) when the temperatures rise” as individual posts instead of an e-book.
+This year we will be posting our updated “A Summer with Heart: A guide to loving and living in AZ when the temperatures rise” as individual posts instead of an e-book.
 We want to make this more interactive this summer and hope that if you have an idea you want added, or you want to link to a post you have personally done on a particular venue or event, just leave us a comment or send an e-mail to iheartmesa@gmail.com.
 I will then update each section as needed and make a notation at the top of each post as to when the last update was.
 We know that this summer guide can be an even greater asset to our community with your input.

 Last updated: 5-29-12